 I had written quite the lengthy review detailing my love/hate relationship with this book, but the internet ate it and it is nowhere to be found, and quite frankly, I don't feel like writing the whole damned thing again.

 - Not at all what I thought it was going to be: expected big sprawling epic leading up to The Force Awakens, instead given disjointed first part of a trilogy that won't be complete until after the movie comes out, so we won't even have the entire story before going to see the movie...

 - Perhaps my expectations were skewed too high due to my excitement over the new movie?

 - What exactly was the purpose of the Imperial's super secret meeting?
-Because for all the time spent in that summit in this 400-page book, not a thing happened.
+Because for all the time spent in that summit in this 400-page book, not a damn thing happened.
 Basically, it felt like the same argument between the characters told in different ways every single time.

-- Great ending space battle, and for all the disjointedness of the story and the unnecessary "Interludes" trying to show the sociopolitical spectrum of a post-Palpatine galaxy, there were enough teases and questions left at the end that made me want to read the next book.
+- Great ending space battle, and for all the disjointedness of the story and the unnecessary "Interludes" trying to showcase the sociopolitical spectrum of a post-Palpatine galaxy, there were enough teases and questions left at the end that made me want to read the next book.